-But Malevich had earned his revelation — an incredibly prolific painter, Malevich had worked across nearly every modern style, from impressionism and pointillism to futurism and cubism, and his distillation of artistic forms was rooted in a nearly manic pursuit of artistic purity.
+But Malevich had earned his revelation.
+After working across nearly every modern style, from impressionism and pointillism to futurism and cubism, Malevich’s distillation of artistic forms was rooted in a nearly manic pursuit of artistic purity.
 From Black Square, Malevich expanded the vocabulary of his new minimalist style, including the circle as the atomic counterpart to the square, and exploring how these shapes could relate to each other, themselves, and the canvas.
 Malevich called the reductionist style Suprematism after his belief in the supremacy of artistic feeling over visual representation.

 Malevich’s feverish ideals drew a handful of artists to the new style, and in December of 1915, alongside Liubov Popova, Olga Rozanova, and eleven more painters, Malevich debuted Suprematism at a show titled The Last Futurist Exhibition of Paintings 0.10.

 The show attracted more artists, who joined the movement and documented their thinking and in an unpublished journal called Supremus.
 Malevich himself wrote a book, The Non-Objective World, documenting his ideas.
 But the world was spinning too quickly for this small, powerful revelation to spark a long-running movement.
 The horrors of WWI had much of Russia’s artists thinking in more pragmatic terms, using art as a tool for social good in a movement called Constructivism.
 In 1924, Stalinism gripped Russia and avant-garde artists came under censure.
 Malevich was arrested and interrogated in 1930, and soon after gave up his suprematist explorations in favor of Socialist Realism the Soviet-sanctioned style.

 Pure Suprematism was continued in the work of El Lissitzky and introduced to architecture by Lazar Khidekel.
-But though the style eventually faded, the influence of its revelation — the zero point — has been felt by every movement that has come after, from minimalism to pure conceptual art, to abstract expressionism.
-Art would never be able to return to the time before the Black Square.
+But though the style eventually faded, its revelation influenced every movement that followed, from minimalism to conceptual art, to abstract expressionism.
+Art can never return to the time before the Black Square.

 Got questions, comments or corrections about Suprematism?
 Join the conversation in our Discord, and if you enjoy content like this, consider becoming a member for exclusive essays, downloadables, and discounts in the Obelisk Store.